-Why Literary Translation is Important
+Why Literary Translation is Important?

 Literary translation is basically the translation of creative prose into other languages.
 It includes the translation of literature related to modern fiction so that it can reach a wider audience.
 In most cases, ancient languages are translated.

 A literary translation should consider the special features of the text.
 This is because when a reader reads a story or a poem translated from a foreign language, he perceives the text along with its meaning, characters, and emotions.
+Nonetheless, translators who understand the importance of translation in literature with proven experience always do a better job.

 It is a challenge to achieve that particular image for the reader.
 Therefore, literary translation might involve some different rules than other types of translations.